-Successfully selected cities are planned to start engagement in 2023.
-They commit to actively engage with the UTm and the city cohort at least until 2035, and to revise their existing climate and energy action plans and prioritising actions to reach net-zero.
+Successfully selected cities are planned to start engagement in mid-2023 or early 2024, according to the time of their application and specific needs.
+They commit to actively engage with the UTM and the city cohort at least until 2025, and to revise their existing climate and energy action plans and prioritising actions to reach net-zero.
 Cities will showcase their innovation and progress via existing reporting commitments.